- Brand name

 - you have low blood calcium levels

-- you have problems with your heart or blood vessels in your brain
+- you have problems with your blood pressure

-Your doctor will check your skin for any redness or rashes before each treatment with ETHYOL.
+- you have any skin rashes or redness.
+Your doctor will check your skin before each treatment with ETHYOL.

-Your doctor may want you to drink extra fluids to help prevent low blood pressure.
+Low blood pressure may occur while you are being given ETHYOL.
+Your doctor may want you to drink extra fluids or give you some fluid through your veins to help prevent low blood pressure.

 Your doctor may give you medicine to stop vomiting before you are given ETHYOL and while you are being treated with ETHYOL.